pavankalisetti009/gitlab/doc/user/markdown.md

 1. And another item.

-For an unordered list, add a `-`, `*` or `+`, followed by a space, at the start of each line for unordered lists, but you should not use a mix of them.
+For an unordered list, add a `-`, `*` or `+`, followed by a space, at the start of each line.
+Don't mix the characters in the same list.

 ```markdown
 Unordered lists can: